 Insights VAT

-A clear guide to the UAE VAT registration threshold — the AED 375,000 mandatory line, the AED 187,500 voluntary line, what counts toward turnover, and the 30-day window.
+The UAE VAT registration threshold — the AED 375,000 mandatory line, the AED 187,500 voluntary one, what counts as turnover, and the 30 days you have to apply.

 Key takeaways